-This Statement of Additional Information ("SAI") relates only to the series of Milliman Variable Insurance Trust (the "Trust") that are listed above (each, a "Fund," and, collectively, the "Funds").
+This Statement of Additional Information ("SAP") relates only to the series of Milliman Variable Insurance Trust (the "Trust") that are listed above (each, a "Fund," and, collectively, the "Funds").
 Each Fund currently offers only Class 3 shares, and only to insurance company separate accounts funding variable annuity contracts and variable life insurance policies and other qualified investors.
 You cannot purchase Fund shares directly.
 Please contact your insurance company or other financial intermediary regarding how to invest in shares of the Funds.

-This SAI is not a prospectus but is incorporated by reference into the Prospectus for the Funds dated April 28, 2023 (the "Prospectus").
+This SAI is not a prospectus but is incorporated by reference into the Prospectus for the Funds dated April 29, 2024 (the "Prospectus").
 This SAI contains information in addition to the information set forth in the Prospectus and should be read in conjunction with it.
 Terms not defined in this SAI have the meanings assigned to them in the Prospectus.

 A copy of the Prospectus or the applicable Fund's Summary Prospectus may be obtained, without charge, by calling 1-855-700-7959, visiting www.millimanfunds.com, or writing to the Trust, 71 S. Wacker Dr., 31st Floor, Chicago IL 60606, Attn: Milliman VIT.
-Once available for a particular Fund, you may also obtain a copy of the Fund's annual or semi-annual report to shareholders at no charge by request to the Fund at the address or phone number noted above.
+The audited financial statements for the Funds contained in the annual report for the fiscal period ended December 31, 2023, and the related report of the Trust's independent registered public accounting firm, are incorporated herein by reference in the section entitled "Financial Statements."
+You may also obtain a copy of the Fund's annual or semi-annual report to shareholders at no charge by request to the Fund at the address or phone number noted above.